FACTS ANSWERS and QUESTIONS

 WHAT IS THE DIFFERENCE BETWEEN BIKINI, MODIFIED BIKINI, & BRAZILIAN? • Bikini – for the “Modest”…hair will be removed that extends 1in. outside the panty line including leg crease of thigh. • Bikini Extended/Modified – for the “Adventuresome”…hair will be removed that extends 1in. outside/inside the panty line including leg crease of thigh. • Brazilian Bikini – for the “Courageous”…all hair is removed in and around and includes the consternation intimate region.

 WHAT TO DO BEFORE AN APPOINTMENT: • I recommend that you exfoliate the area several days prior to your appointment.
 Thoroughly clean the area keeping the skin moist, but not greasy from lotions or oils. • Hair needs to be at least ¼” to 1 inch for effective waxing.
 For most people this waiting 2-4 weeks from the last time you shaved.
-The longer you wait the better. • Please avoid sun exposure for 48 hours prior to waxing and after you wax. • Wear whatever makes you comfortable.
+The longer you wait the better.
+If the hair is very long you may need to trim to the necessary length prior to coming in to avoid extreme discomfort. • Please avoid sun exposure for 48 hours prior to waxing and after you wax. • Wear whatever makes you comfortable.
 The element of nudity is always preserved.